Nodes

 - Use Typed Inputs/Outputs: Leverage Pydantic models for type safety

-- Handle Events: Use the event system for dynamic configuration
+- Leverage Events: Use events for dynamic configuration and interaction

 - Document Node Behavior: Clearly document what each node does and expects

-- Error Handling: Implement proper error handling in node executors
+- Handle Errors: Implement proper error handling in node executors

 By following these practices, you can create reusable, maintainable nodes that work consistently in different contexts.